ted091020/KenPom/README.md

 This file imports the data and creates the visualizations with plotly.
 The layout of the website is created using dash.

 ## kp_scrape.py
-This file is executed once per day and saves the data from KenPom.com as a csv file.
+This file is executed once per day.
+It scrapes KenPom.com and Sports-Reference.com and saves the data as a csv file to PythonAnywhere.